Measures of irrationality for hypersurfaces of large degree: Birational Positivity and Covering Gonality

 \end{corollary} \begin{proof} In fact, where $\linser{E}$ is free.
 Since $A$ is very ample, $\OO_X\big((d-e-2)A\big)$ is $(d-e-2)$-very ample, and therefore $K_{X}$ satisfies Property $\BVA{d-e-2}$. \end{proof}

 Finally, we say a word about the connecting gonality of an irreducible projective variety $X$.
 An evident modification of Definition \ref{Cov.Gon.Exs} leads to the notion of a family of curves of gonality $c$ connecting two general points of $X$, and as in the Introduction the least such gonality is defined to be $\conngon(X)$.
 Clearly and the example of a uniruled variety which is not rationally connected shows that the inequality can be strict.
+Moreover the analogue of Lemma \ref{Covering.Lemma} remains valid.
 Unfortunately, we do not at the moment know any useful ways of controlling this invariant.
 For example, when $X$ is the symmetric square of a curve of large genus, as in Example \ref{Cov.Gon.Exs} (ii), we suspect that $\covgon(X) < \conngon(X)$, but we do not know how to prove this.